Come along for the ride; we'll figure this out together! *now in FL style*

 I am saddened by the thought that some may give up on politics because I let them down.
 I was blessed to have so many amazing volunteers who worked to support me with no political experience and developed a passion for activism through their work.
 Today I fear that some of them – some of you – may feel as if your efforts were in vain.
 But they were not.

 If you helped in my election to office, my 3-on-3 basketball tournament and community fair, my MLK Jr. Blvd. cleanup, or other programs I promoted, please don’t let my mistakes sour you on active civic involvement.
 There are no perfect people and no perfect candidates, but I hope you’ll find a candidate or a cause in which you believe and fight for it with the same zeal you fought for me.
 Because the real tragedy of my lapses would be if they discouraged people like you from civic engagement.
+Mary Pickford once said that failure is not falling down but staying down.
+I won’t run for office again, but I’ll stay active in the causes that animate me – from urban education to preserving historic neighborhoods to providing health care for all – to try and help the City I love continue its return to the glory of its past.

 Thank you for being a part of my life the last few years.
 I deeply regret the mistakes that have forced my resignation, but I hope you will balance them against the totality of my service, and that we can work together again in the future.